Guidance on how to license electronic cigarettes and other inhaled nicotine-containing products (NCPs) as medicines in the UK.

 Further guidance in all these areas can be found in the MHRA Blue Guide: Advertising and Promotion of Medicines in the UK.

-If the licence granted permits the product to be sold and supplied as a General Sales List (GSL) medicine, then the retailer does not need to be a pharmacy.
-People can buy General Sales Medicine packs from retail outlets such as corner shops and supermarkets, as well as pharmacies where they would be available for self-selection.
+If the license granted permits the product to be sold and supplied as a General Sales List (GSL) medicine, then the retailer does not need to be a pharmacy.
+People can buy GSL medicines from retail outlets such as corner shops and supermarkets, as well as pharmacies where they would be available for self-selection.

 Costs and processing times

 Licensing fees are reviewed annually, and are updated on our Fees page.
-As nicotine is a known medicinal substance an electronic cigarette containing nicotine would not attract a ‘major fee’.
-The application would be expected to be submitted under Article 10(3) of the medicines directive and would therefore be classified as a ‘complex abridged application’.
+As nicotine is a known medicinal substance an e-cigarette containing nicotine would not attract a ‘major fee’.
+The application would be expected to be submitted under Regulation 52 of the Human Medicines Regulations, as amended, and would therefore be classified as a ‘complex abridged application’.

 E-cigarettes and packs of refill cartridges

-Separate marketing authorisations are not needed for an electronic cigarette and packs of refill cartridges.
-If the refill cartridge pack contains the same cartridge(s) provided with the electronic cigarette then it would be permissible for the initial pack (electronic cigarette, cartridge, charger) and refill cartridge pack to be two presentations on the same marketing authorisation.
+Separate marketing authorisations are not needed for an e-cigarette and packs of refill cartridges.
+If the refill cartridge pack contains the same cartridge(s) provided with the e-cigarette then it would be permissible for the initial pack (e-cigarette, cartridge, charger) and refill cartridge pack to be two presentations on the same marketing authorisation.

-Separate marketing authorisations will be needed for disposable and rechargeable versions of an electronic cigarette.
+Separate marketing authorisations will be needed for disposable and rechargeable versions of an e-cigarette.

 Strength and flavour